openTdataCH/ojp-js/README.md

 # OJP Javascript SDK

-**Note 2.Apr 2025**: OJP v1.0 will be discontinued and this repo will be cloned into another project. [ojp-sdk-next](https://github.com/openTdataCH/ojp-js/tree/feature/ojp-sdk-next) branch based on OJP v2.0 will replace this branch.
+**Note 2.Apr 2025**: The main branch of this repo is freezed for development.

+- for [OJP v1.0](https://opentransportdata.swiss/en/cookbook/open-journey-planner-ojp/) - check [feature/ojp-v1](https://github.com/openTdataCH/ojp-js/tree/feature/ojp-v1) branch.
+Features for this branch will receive less support in the future
+- for [OJP v2.0](https://opentransportdata.swiss/en/cookbook/open-journey-planner-ojp/) - check [feature/ojp-sdk-next](https://github.com/openTdataCH/ojp-js/tree/feature/ojp-sdk-next) branch. **OJP v2.0 branch has full support in development and will replace the main branch of this repo**

 ----